xkons/xkons/README.md

 ### Hi there 👋

-I work as a senior software engineer at [LeanIX](https://github.com/leanix) maintaining a large enterprise Angular application.
-I like to foster autonomous teams (right now through microfrontends), design systems and reasonable testing.
+I work as a software engineer at [LeanIX](https://github.com/leanix) maintaining a large enterprise Angular application.
+I like to foster autonomous teams (e.g. through microfrontends), design systems and reasonable testing.

 Apart from that I'm also the volunteer tech lead at [German Angel](https://german-angel.de/), a non-profit organization that provides free tutoring and german classes in elementary schools.
 Especially to families who otherwise couldn't afford it.